jenniezheng/Quantum/README.md

-### Quantum- A Text Adventure Game (In Progress)
+# Quantum- A Text Adventure Game (In Haitus)

-Built with C++ and Qt windows application.
+Khai Dinh wrote the story for this text adventure and I built it with C++ and Qt windows application.

-Story by Khai Dinh, code by Jennie Zheng.
+I regret using Qt since right now it's troublesome for users to download and build the application.
+So I might convert this into a front end web application once Khai completes the story.

 <img src="Pic.png" height="400" width="600">